bernacle/active-businesses/README.md

 # What it does?

-- The app will return the 50 first items of the list of active businesses.
+- The app will return the 50 first businesses of the list of active businesses.
-- Each Item with have information of the business and if the location object is present in the item, the user can open the coordinates in google maps
+- Each item with have information of the business and if the location object is present on the item, the user can open the coordinates in google maps
 - The application will show 2 buttons on the top, **Business with most locations** and **Oldest Business**.
 - Each of theses buttons when clicked will show a single business and will give the user the option to return to the list.